Robert College: Fine Arts Festival (FAF)

 The Fine Arts Festival is the largest secondary school festival in Turkey.
 It has been held annually since 1982 by the Robert College Student Council.
 Each year, more than 2,000 people attend the festival, which is traditionally held in May.
 The festival is a big event in which many student groups can perform on stage.
 There are various art exhibitions and dance shows that also take place.
 Student Council members visit other high schools in Istanbul and advertise for this event.
 At the end of the festival, a well-known artist or band typically performs on stage.
 Most of the revenues used to fund this event are raised through food and ticket sales.
 Food vendors are usually selected by Student Council members and consist of restaurants close to Robert College such as "kumpir" sellers in Ortaköy.
 This promotes the tight-knit Robert College community spirit.

 International Istanbul Youth Forum (IYF)

 The International Istanbul Youth Forum is an annually held conference at Robert College.
 It has been organized every year since 2006 with participants from numerous European countries.
 Each year, more than 150 participants from all over Europe gather at the RC campus.
 The conference is organized by the Robert College European Youth Club.

 Ethics Forum

-The Ethics Forum is the first to be established at high school level in Turkey.
 Robert College Ethical Values Club organizes an ethics case study contest at national level among high school students, following their forum.
 The results are announced at the Ethics Conference near the end of the year.
 Both events attract more than twenty public and private schools from around Turkey.